grommunio/admin-api/doc/rst/grommunio-admin-taginfo.rst

 =======

 ``TAG``
-   Decimal or hexadecimal (with 0x prefix) Tag ID or grommunio tag name
+   Decimal or hexadecimal (with 0x prefix) Tag ID or grommunio tag name glob

 See Also
 ========